Les Genettes

 Les Genettes (/fr/) is a commune in the Orne department in north-western France.

 Geography

+Les Genettes is made up of the following collection of villages and hamlets, La Houssière, La Piquenoterie, Les Genettes, La Poulevallerie, Les Côtes and Les Barres.

 The Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.

+Two rivers, the Iton and L'Itonne flow through the commune.